NusraatMili/Coffee-Shop-PowerBI-Analytics/README.md

 # ☕ Coffee Shop Analytics — Power BI Dashboard

+Built a Coffee Shop Analytics Dashboard using MySQL and Power BI.

-A 5-page interactive Power BI report analyzing sales performance, customer behavior, product profitability, feedback sentiment, and revenue forecasting for a coffee shop business.
+Designed and populated SQL tables in MySQL, then transformed and analyzed the data in Power BI to create a 5-page interactive dashboard covering sales performance, customer insights, product profitability, feedback analysis, and revenue forecasting.

 ---